B45T13N/ScoreKeep/README_EN.md

 - Display details of upcoming matches.
 - Allow association members to sign up for scorekeeping duties.
-- Browse matches without the obligation to sign up.
-- User-friendly and intuitive interface for easy usage.
 - Cross-platform support with .NET MAUI.

 ## Prerequisites